Afront/open-pixel-art/CONTRIBUTING.md

 For both scenarios the setup is the same, however, the contribution steps differ slightly.

-## I've Never Contributed to Open Source
+## Oh no!
+I've Never Contributed to Open Source!

 ![decorative banner image for TwilioQuest mission](./docs/twilio-quest-oss-banner.png)